Gamera: Daiei film

+Tokuma Shoten

 After Daiei was purchased by Tokuma Shoten in 1974, the new management wanted to produce another Gamera film, resulting in Gamera: Super Monster (also known as Space Monster Gamera), released in 1980.
 The filmmakers were forced to make the movie because of the contract for one more Gamera film that they owed to Daiei.
 Approximately one-third of Gamera: Super Monster is composed of stock footage from six of the previous seven films.
-Yuasa had Takahashi end the film by having Gamera be killed by sacrificing his life to save Earth.
+Yuasa had Takahashi end the film by having Gamera be presumably killed by sacrificing his life to save Earth, while the later-published manga by Hurricane Ryu depicted that Gamera was artificially resurrected.

 In 1985, the American distribution rights to the Gamera films were bought by producer Sandy Frank, who distributed five of the eight films with new English dubbing.
 In 1988 and 1989, Frank's versions of Gamera, the Giant Monster (simply re-titled Gamera), Gamera vs. Barugon, Gamera vs. Gyaos (re-titled Gamera vs. Gaos), Gamera vs. Guiron, and Gamera vs. Zigra were each used in episodes of the television program Mystery Science Theater 3000, during the show's first season, which aired on KTMA-TV.

+The attempt to reboot the franchise following Gamera: Super Monster (1980) didn't materialize.

 Heisei era (1995–2015)

+Tokuma Shoten

-In the 1995 series reboot, Gamera: Guardian of the Universe, three Gyaos are discovered on a remote island.
+In the 1995 series reboot by Tokuma Shoten, Gamera: Guardian of the Universe, three Gyaos are discovered on a remote island.
 The Japanese government discovers that they are all female and decides that since they are the last of their kind, they should be captured and studied.
-Meanwhile, a search has been assembled for a moving atoll in the Pacific.
-They find it, along with small gems made of an unknown metal and a stone sticking up out of the center of it.
-They manage to take pictures and collect some of the strange gems, but the stone crumbles and the atoll takes off towards Japan at high speeds.
-It ends up that the atoll is actually an ancient monster, made by the Atlanteans, called Gamera.
-He attacks the Gyaos, killing two, but one escapes.
-The remaining Gyaos grows to Gamera-like proportions and the two battle.
-Gamera manages to defeat his foe and heads out to sea.
+Meanwhile, scientists search for a moving atoll in the Pacific.
+When the atoll is located, small gems made of an unknown metal are discovered on it, as well as a stone that protrudes from the center of the island.
+The scientists take pictures and collect some of the strange gems, but the stone crumbles and the atoll moves off towards Japan at high speeds.
+The atoll is found to be an ancient monster of Atlantean origin called Gamera.
+He attacks the Gyaos; two are killed, but one escapes.
+The remaining Gyaos grows to Gamera-like proportions and returns to resume the battle.
+Gamera defeats this foe and heads out to sea.

-In Gamera 2: Attack of Legion, released in 1996, Earth is attacked by an alien force known as Legion.
-In Gamera 3: Revenge of Iris, released in 1999, Gamera has to face hordes of Gyaos and a new foe known as Iris.
-In Gamera the Brave, released in 2006, Gamera battles Gyaos and Zedus.
-This was the 12th and most recent movie in the franchise.
+In Gamera 2: Attack of Legion, released in 1996, Gamera defends the Earth from attacks by an alien force known as Legion (jp).

+In Gamera 3: Revenge of Iris, released in 1999, Gamera has to face hordes of Gyaos Hyper and a new foe known as Iris which is a subspecies of Gyaos.
+Shusuke Kaneko originally wanted to end the film with Gamera's victory against the swarms of Gyaos, however his idea was cancelled partially due to budgetary problems.

+Yasuyoshi Tokuma's proposal for a crossover with Godzilla didn't materialize, and "G4" was cancelled, and Tokuma Shoten eventually disposed Daiei Film properties due to Yasuyoshi's death in 2000 and the financial condition of the company.